mendozacortesgroup/chinampas/README.md

 * **Overview**
   - We didn't find many studies of non linear signal flow graphs, despite the fact they are used to describe the [cardio vascular system](https://en.wikipedia.org/wiki/Signal-flow_graph#:~:text=Nonlinear%20flow%20graphs) and occur on the study of neural networks (artificial and biological).
+  - Supposed that your experiment is modeled by a tree (graph).
+You can force some nodes to fire, or if the nodes receive two signals, then the nodes fire.
+Every node can send a signal to the node to the right or to itself.
+Given a particular input, how do you predict if a certain node will fire at a fixed time?
-  - A chinampa is a space time representation of the flow of signals.
-A chinampa of arbitrary profit looks like the figure below in which the vertical axis is time, and on the horizontal axis we have vertex, each sending a signal to the one on the right and to themselves.
+  - A chinampa is a space time representation of the flow of signals in a tree.
+A chinampa over a line with several nodes looks like the figure below in which the vertical axis is time, and each column has black nodes if that node fired at that time.

   ![standart](https://user-images.githubusercontent.com/18435221/112927159-8c8d2100-90e2-11eb-93a0-69e93edf529b.png)